smulloy21/mad_libs/README.md

 ## Description

-_Play Mad Libs by first selecting a mad lib, then inputing what to replace key words with, then hitting submit._
+_Play Mad Libs by first selecting a mad lib to play, then inputing what to replace keywords with and hitting submit._

 link: http://smulloy21.github.io/mad_libs/